Transurethral resection of the prostate (TURP)

 Specific complications of TURP include the following.

 You may notice some blood clots in your pee.
-You may also have incontinence (leaking pee) after TURP too.
+You may also have incontinence (leaking pee) after TURP.
 But these should all clear up after a few weeks.
-For more information, see our Recovering from TURP section.
+For more information, see our recovering from TURP and TURP aftercare sections.
+Some people get complications after TURP – see our complications of TURP section.

 You may find it more difficult to get an erection after a TURP.
 If you do have trouble getting an erection, talk to your surgeon or GP.
 Some medicines and treatments may help.

 Everyone recovers differently after TURP.
 But most people recover in a few weeks.
-You may be able to go back to work after two to three weeks.
-For more information, see our Recovering after TURP section.
+You may be able to go back to work after two to four weeks.
+For more information, see our recovering from TURP section.

 Did our Transurethral resection of the prostate (TURP) information help you?